Voting going mostly smoothly on Election Day though some try to use Arizona tech issues as signs of fraud

 The tabulator problems, however, were played up in right-wing media, including by Donald Trump Jr., after a post showed an election worker in the Phoenix suburb of Anthem explaining the problem to voters.

 Election officials have particularly faced newfound pressures from the conspiratorial right.
-Led by former President Donald Trump, a growing number of Republican politicians have attacked the legitimacy of the vote and repeated false claims that the 2020 election was stolen -- and previewed similar attacks for these midterms.
+Led by former President Donald Trump, a growing number of Republican politicians have attacked the legitimacy of the vote and repeated false claims that the 2020 election was stolen.
+On Tuesday, Trump and his allies were quick to launch similar baseless attacks.

-By the afternoon, county officials said they had discovered the tabulation issues were due to printer settings.
-The elections office said changing the printer settings has so far worked at 17 voting locations and technicians across the county are working to fix printer settings at the remaining locations.
+"Same thing is happening with Voter Fraud as happened in 2020???"
+Trump wrote Tuesday afternoon on his Truth Social platform.
+Trump also amplified a false claim about voter fraud in Michigan through his social media.

-"County technicians have changed the printer settings, which seems to have resolved this issue," the county's elections department said in a statement.
-The county said some of the printers were "not producing dark enough timing marks on the ballots."
+There was no evidence of widespread or outcome-changing voter fraud in the 2020 election, and there was no early sign on Tuesday of any significant voter fraud in the 2022 midterms.
+Voter fraud typically represents a tiny fraction of ballots cast in US elections.

 The tabulator issue is a representative example of the challenges that state and local officials face Tuesday as they brace for potential problems at voting places, contentious legal fights over ballots and disinformation about the vote itself.